OpenTranslationBible/open-bible/en-GB/05.Deuteronomy/md/deuteronomy-28.md

 Your carcasses will be food for all the birds of the sky and the wild animals, and there will be no one to frighten them away.

 ## Deuteronomy 28:27
-The Lord will afflict you with the boils of Egypt, with tumours, festering sores, and the itch, from which you cannot be healed.
+The Lord will afflict you with the boils of Egypt, with tumors, festering sores, and the itch, from which you cannot be healed.

 ## Deuteronomy 28:28
 The Lord will afflict you with madness, blindness, and confusion of mind.

 ## Deuteronomy 28:29
-At midday you will grope about like a blind person in the dark.
+At midday you will stumble about like a blind person in the dark.
 You will be unsuccessful in everything you do; day after day you will be oppressed and robbed, with no one to rescue you.

 ## Deuteronomy 28:30
 You will be pledged to be married to a woman, but another will violate her.
 You will build a house, but you will not live in it.
 You will plant a vineyard, but you will not enjoy its fruit.